Communiversity and Undergraduate Programs Manager

 Assistant Stone Center Librarian

 Selected curatorial work includes: Aswarm With the Spirits of All Ages Here: Inconceivable Spaces of Slavery and Freedom: The Work of Toni Scott.
-25 January – 30 April 2018; Amiri Baraka: Meetings and Remarkable Journeys; This Story Has Not Yet Been Told: The Art of Tim Okamura; La Sombra y el Espiritu II – Women’s Healing Rituals in the Diaspora: The Work of Toni Scott; Nina Simone: What More Can I Say; Without Sanctuary: Lynching Photography in America; and 35 others in the last 15 years across the US, Latin America and Africa.
+25 January – 30 April 2018; Amiri Baraka: Meetings and Remarkable Journeys; This Story Has Not Yet Been Told: The Art of Tim Okamura; Nina Simone: What More Can I Say; Without Sanctuary: Lynching Photography in America; and 35 others in the last 15 years across the US, Latin America and Africa.

-He currently serves on the Board of the Association for the Study of the Worldwide African Diaspora; on the Board of Stagville (NC) State Historic Site Foundation; is Chair of the Historic Preservation Commission of Durham, NC; founding Board member and current advisory board member for Our Children’s Place – for the Children of Incarcerated Mothers; the Editorial Advisory Boards of The Black Scholar – Journal of Black Studies and Research and of PALARA – Publication of the Afro-Latin American Research Association.
+He currently serves on the Boards of the Association for the Study of the Worldwide African Diaspora (ASWAD) and the Stagville (NC) State Historic Site Foundation.
+He is Chair of the Historic Preservation Commission of Durham, NC and a founding Board member and current advisory board member for Our Children’s Place – for the Children of Incarcerated Mothers.
+He also serves on the Editorial Advisory Boards of The Black Scholar – Journal of Black Studies and Research and of PALARA – Publication of the Afro-Latin American Research Association.

 Stone Center Assistant Librarian

 Gregg Moore is a Rocky Point, NC native who studied at the University of North Carolina at Chapel Hill.
 He has more than a decade of library experience as a former employee of the Wake County Public Libraries in Raleigh.